How to Design REST API? The Twitter Example

 tweet request created

-10. Add the following attributes into the TweetRequest class.
+10. Add the following attributes to the TweetRequest class.

 There are some special commands in this field to be aware of.
 For instance, preceding a message with "D " or "M " and following it with a screen name can create a direct message to that user if the relationship allows for it.